quintype/malibu/tutorial/preview.md

 ## How it works

-When you click on any of the preview options from the editor, the `/preview/story` route for story pages and `/preview/home` route for the home page will be called with the story data sent to it via the `postMessage` window method.
+When you click on any of the preview options from Bold, the `/preview/story` route for story pages and `/preview/home` route for the home page will be called with the story data sent to it via the `postMessage` window method.
 The frontend app has an event listener on the `message` event which will receive the message that it received from `postMessage`.
 The receiving frontend page is an `iframe` inside Bold in case of the embedded preview or a new window in case of the desktop previews.

 Example of an event listener for receiving the messages sent via the `postMessage` call.